 The new Note is the same size as the outgoing model, albeit with a slightly lower roof.
 However, boot space increases from 280 to 300 litres.

-The Note is based on a bigger version of the current Nissan Micra, and features a choice of three engines.
-The first is a 79bhp 1.2-litre petrol that promises to return 60.1mpg economy and produce 109g/km in emissions.
+It's based on a bigger version of the Nissan Micra, and features a choice of three engines.
+The first is a 79bhp 1.2-litre petrol that will return 60.1mpg economy and produce 109g/km in emissions.
 This engine is the only one available with an automatic gearbox.

-There's also a supercharged version of the same engine, with 97bhp, fuel economy of 65.7mpg and 99g/km of CO2 emissions.
-The sole diesel engine is a 1.5 litre that emits 95g/km of CO2 and returns 78.5mpg.
+There's also a supercharged version of the same engine with 97bhp, fuel economy of 65.7mpg and 99g/km of CO2 emissions.
+The sole diesel is a 1.5-litre engine that emits 95g/km of CO2 and returns 78.5mpg.

 To view the full Nissan range, see the CarBuyer Nissan reviews page.